U.S. Allies Are Learning that Trump’s America Is Not the ‘Indispensable Nation’

 The president of the European Commission, former Polish Prime Minister Donald Tusk, voiced what many senior officials will only say in private when he issued a dire warning in a recent letter to European leaders.
 Tusk said that Washington is “seeming to put into question” 70 years of American policy, placing the United States alongside Russia, China and terrorism as a source of instability for Europe.

-The White House has actively fueled those worries, chiefly through Trump’s chief strategist, white nationalist and anti-globalist Steven Bannon.
+The White House has actively fueled those worries, chiefly through Trump’s chief strategist, economic nationalist and anti-globalist Steven Bannon.
 This month he reportedly told Peter Wittig, Germany’s ambassador to Washington, that the EU is a flawed and weak institution, a week before Vice President Mike Pence was dispatched to Germany to express America’s “steadfast” commitment to the EU.
 Last week, Bannon in a speech before conservative activists in Washington touted what he calls “economic nationalism,” and said the administration wanted bilateral trade deals with other countries.
 But in Europe, the EU as a whole would have to negotiate any new trade deals.

 Wittig declined to comment on the details of his conversation with Bannon, but said he rejects any attempts to divide the EU or belittle it as a purely economic trading bloc.